bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 > Oscar Wilde said that what made Russian writers' books 'so great is the pity they put in them'.
 They have seen life, tackled it and tried their best, and they know a truth that rarely declares itself, especially in stories that are meant for entertainment.
 It is this: virtually everyone - even people in advantageous or privileged circumstances - finds the living of life a worrying and difficult business most of the time.
 The novel takes us in rich detail through all the seven ages of man from childhood to old age, and explores their difficulties, all of which are played out under the gathering shadow of death, the one certainty.
 As another Russian writer, Boris Pasternak, concluded in the novel Dr Zhivago: 'Living life is not just a walk across a field.'

 These aspects soon start becoming apparent.
-Earlier in the post, I said "the novel"—Tolstoy [didn't think](https://en.wikipedia.org/wiki/War_and_Peace) _War and Peace_ was a novel—and that was deliberate.
+Earlier in the post, I said “the novel”—Tolstoy [**didn’t think**](https://en.wikipedia.org/wiki/War_and_Peace) _War and Peace_ was a novel—and that was deliberate.
 The funny thing was, I started thinking about my own family dynamics and the absurd stories involving my relatives as I read the book.
-The depth and detail of each character's personality is brilliant.
-It's as if Tolstoy knew each and every one of the characters intimately well.
+The depth and detail of each character’s personality are brilliant.
+It’s as if Tolstoy knew each and every one of the characters intimately.

 As the story picks up pace, you can see the full spectrum of the human condition from love, loss, hatred, envy, greed, stupidity, to gluttony on full and vivid display.
 Strangely, I could relate to a lot of these human foibles.
 Two examples come to mind.

-I chapter 14, there's a beautiful display of friendship:
+In chapter 14, there’s a beautiful display of friendship:

 > ‘Oh, my dear count, money, money, money – how much trouble it causes in this world!’ said the countess.
 ‘But I do need it very much.’
 >